If you’re one of the fitness enthusiasts who love working out at home and looking for alternatives to bar dips, you’ve come to the perfect place.

 1. Chair Dips

-The chair dip, also known as tricep dip, is an excellent exercise to engage all three heads of triceps muscles.
-It is easy, effective, and requires no special equipment other than a chair, and you can easily do it in the comfort of your own home, irrespective of your fitness levels.
+The chair dip, also known as the tricep dip, is an excellent exercise to engage all three heads of the triceps muscles.
+It is easy, effective, and requires no special equipment other than a chair, and you can easily do it in the comfort of your own home.

-Here’s how to do a chair dips at home:
+Here’s how to do chair dips at home:

 - First, stand against a chair so that your face is facing away.